Pina Bausch: Tanztheater Wuppertal Pina Bausch

+Bausch was hired by Arno Wüstenhöfer, director of the Wuppertaler Bühnen, Wuppertal's municipal performing arts organization, to run the Opernhaus Wuppertal ballet beginning with the 1973/74 season.
+Bausch was given artistic autonomy, ran the company independently and renamed it the Tanztheater Wuppertal.
+The company has a large repertoire of original pieces, and regularly tours throughout the world from its home base of the Opernhaus Wuppertal.
+The company has continued since Bausch's death, touring her repertoire and new choreography.

 Bausch faced substantial initial criticism after taking over as director of the Wuppertal Ballet in 1973.
 The audience in Wuppertal were more used to traditional ballet repertoire like Swan Lake, and found the themes and movements of Bausch's works violent.
 The audience often threw tomatoes, walked out of performances, and sent Bausch threatening letters.
 Critics also often commented on the jarring repetitive movements Bausch used to depict the abusive men/women relationships.
 American critic Arlene Croce famously described Bausch's work as "pornography of pain".

-Tanztheater Wuppertal Pina Bausch

-In 1973, Bausch was appointed artistic director of the Opernhaus Wuppertal ballet, as the Tanztheater Wuppertal, run as an independent company.
-The company has a large repertoire of original pieces, and regularly tours throughout the world from its home base of the Opernhaus Wuppertal.
-Josephine Ann Endicott. and Meryl Tankard were two Australian dancer/choreographers who worked at the Tanztheater and with Bausch over many years.